discoproject/disco/doc/start/tutorial.rst

 In contrast to a local cluster, :func:`disco.core.result_iterator` can't fetch the results directly from the EC2 nodes.
 Due to this reason, we must use the master node as a proxy.

 Run the scripts as follows::

-        DISCO_PROXY=disco://localhost python count_words.py disco://localhost `cat bigtxt.chunks` > bigtxt.results
+        DISCO_PROXY=disco://localhost python count_words.py disco://localhost tag://data:bigtxt > bigtxt.results

 Here we assume that there's a SSH tunnel from your local machine to the EC2 master, as started automatically by the ``setup-instances.py`` script.

 ----

 If everything goes well, the script pauses for some time while the job executes.
-The inputs are read from the file ``bigtxt.chunks`` which was created earlier.
-Finally the outputs are written to ``bigtxt.results``.
+The inputs are read from the tag ``data:bigtxt``, which was created earlier.
+Finally the output is written to ``bigtxt.results``.
 While the job is running, you can point your web browser at ``http://localhost:8989`` (or some other port where you run the Disco master) which lets you follow the progress of your job in real-time.

 You can also set the environment variable ``DISCO_EVENTS=1`` to see job events on your console instead of the web UI.

 What next?
 ----------